 The effect of the first experimental night and the first block of each night

 The first block of an experimental night was qualitatively different from the other blocks, as this was the only part of the night when the bats had not yet experienced a reversal.
-A similar argument can be made about the very first experimental night: before this night the bats had never experienced a reversal at all.
+A similar argument can be made about the very first experimental night: before this night the bats had never experienced a reversal at all except for the strict alternation training prior to the experiments.
 Therefore, after examining the results of the analyses described above, we did further analyses to specifically explore the effects of the first block of a night and the first night.